 Children, pregnant women, and people with existing dental issues should avoid whitening strips.

 Can I Wear Whitening Strips Overnight?

-As discussed, you must check the instructions that come with the whitening strips.
+As discussed, you must check the instructions for the whitening strips.

 The amount of time to leave the whitening strips in place varies, but it’ll never be overnight.
-Whitening strips aren’t intended to be worn for anything close to this long.
+Whitening strips aren’t intended to be worn for anywhere close to this long.

 Most of the time, you’ll see results within a few days of applying them.
-It may take longer, but you should not attempt to speed up the whitening process by wearing them overnight.
+It may take longer, but you shouldn’t attempt to speed up the whitening process by wearing them overnight.

-You’ll unlikely forget to remove whitening strips before bed because they’ll be comparatively intrusive on your teeth.
+You’re unlikely to forget to remove whitening strips before bed because they’ll be comparatively intrusive on your teeth.
 If you’re prone to such absent-mindedness, use an alarm.

 What Happens If I Leave Whitening Strips on Overnight?

 If you wear tooth whitening strips overnight, you’ll have disturbed sleep.
 If you’re not used to dozing with foreign objects in your mouth and over your teeth, this will affect your ability to rest comfortably.

 As per the Dentistry Journal, using hydrogen peroxide, especially for prolonged periods, has side effects.
 If you leave whitening strips on overnight, they’ll damage your teeth irrecoverably.